raapperez/tree-test/README.md

 Output #2:

-0
+false

 Explanation:
-The element 79 is not present in the given tree, so print 0.
+The element 79 is not present in the given tree, so print false.